 This item shall consist of supplying all materials, labor and incidentals to install all irrigation mains as shown on the project drawings or as directed by the ENGINEER.
 This item shall include trenching, backfill, bedding, fittings, thrust blocks and other incidentals for a complete job.

-All piping and fittings sizes 3-inches and larger shall be “Purple” Class 200 PVC quality pipe.
+All piping and fittings sizes 3-inches and larger shall be Class 200 PVC quality pipe.

-All piping and fittings sizes 2-1/2-inches and smaller shall be “Purple” PVC Schedule 40 quality pipe.
+All piping and fittings sizes 2-1/2-inches and smaller shall be PVC Schedule 40 quality pipe.

-Drip line header shall be “Purple” PVC Schedule 40 quality pipe.
+Drip line header shall be PVC Schedule 40 quality pipe.

 Sleeves will be required for all irrigation lines, which will be installed under sidewalks and drives as indicated on the project drawings.
 Sleeves shall be Schedule 40 PVC unless otherwise noted and shall be at the locations and sizes as shown on the project drawings or as directed by the ENGINEER.
 No additional compensation will be made to the CONTRACTOR for any sleeves.
 The sleeves shall be considered incidental to the irrigation pipe pay items.